CZR calls members to order over exchange rate

 “It is, therefore, critical for the Government to address systems and software compatibility while availability of fiscalised machines remains a critical necessity,” said Mr Mutashu.
 “There is also a need to increase suppliers of fiscalised machines and the current number remains few while those supplying in some instances have failed to avail spare parts for the machines.”

-Mr Mutashu said businesses should compliment the Government on policy coordination, implementation and compliance.
+Mr Mutashu said businesses should complement the Government on policy co-ordination, implementation and compliance. — @mthabisi_mthire.